Last Updated on April 1, 2021 by Nina Ahmedow

 To See How the Locals Live

-Eimsbüttel is a fairly central residential neighborhood of Hamburg and doesn’t get a lot of tourists.
-It’s the perfect neighborhood if you want to get a glimpse of the everyday life of ordinary people.
+Eimsbüttel is one of the central residential neighborhoods of Hamburg and doesn’t get a lot of tourists.
+It’s one of the best places to live in Hamburg, especially if you are in the city long-term and if you want to get a glimpse of the everyday life of ordinary people.
 There are several restaurants and beautiful neoclassical buildings in the area around Osterstraße metro.
 And you can get to the center of Hamburg with different metro lines or buses.
 It’s a very chill neighborhood, and I consider it the best place to stay in Hamburg.

 Winterhude is another neighborhood you can get to quickly by metro from the airport or the center.
 But it’s not a touristy area at all.
 There are some very pretty canals as well as several impressive mansions.
 Personally, I consider this one of the best areas for tourists to stay in Hamburg.
 Because first of all, it has some stunning architecture.
 And secondly, it’s close to both the airport and the center.
 Not many lists will include Winterhude as one of the best neighborhoods to stay in Hamburg.
 But I think they’re making a mistake by overlooking the area.